 Put the goose (minus the breasts) back into the oven.
-Let this cook for another 45 minutes.
+Let this cook for another 30 to 40 minutes.

 Watch the goose gravy.
 If it gets too thick, add a little water.

-After the additional 45 minutes are up, probe the thickest part of the goose’s thigh with a thermometer.
-You want 165-175 degrees.
-If it is a little low or high, that’s fine.
-Remove the goose.
-Check the root veggies, and if they are done, great.
+After 30 minutes, probe the thickest part of the goose’s thigh with a thermometer.
+Remove the goose when the temperature is between 165-170°F. Check the root veggies, and if they are done, great.
 If not, keep them in the oven for the moment.